puppetlabs/puppet-docs/source/guides/environment.markdown

 In the `[master]` block, this example dynamically sets the modulepath so Puppet will check a per-environment folder for a module before serving it from the main set.
 Note that this won't complain about missing directories, so you can create the per-environment folders lazily as you need them.

-The example also logs errors when a non-existent environment is requested by redirecting to a different site manifest; this can keep typos or forgetfulness from silently causing odd configurations.
+The example also redirects requests for a non-existent environment to a different site manifest, which will log an error and fail compilation; this can keep typos or forgetfulness from silently causing odd configurations.

 ### In `auth.conf`